-The series “Fundação Lar do Emigrante Português no Mundo” (Foundation Home for Portuguese Emigrants in the World) is a photographic and research project carried out between 2016 and 2020.
-The project developed in the ruins of the headquarters of the Foundation Home for Portuguese Emigrants in the World, a small satellite city built in the 1980’s on a forested area in the north of Portugal.
+“Fundação Lar do Emigrante Português no Mundo” is a photographic and research project conducted between 2016 and 2020 on the Foundation Home for Portuguese Emigrants in the World (Fundação Lar do Emigrante Português no Mundo), a small satellite city built in the 1980’s on a forested area in the north of Portugal.
 The institution, planned and partially constructed by an emigrant returned from Venezuela, was intended to welcome others who, like him, had returned to Portugal.
-However, due to the megalomania of the private initiative and lack of funding, the enterprise failed.
+However, due to the megalomania of the private initiative and to a lack of funding, the enterprise failed.

 Text by Vera Carmo

 Inkjet print on paper Fine Art .
 Different dimensions .
 Edition: 5+1AP